kora-projects/kora-docs/mkdocs/blog/en/compile-time-not-libraries.md

 ---

-# "No Dynamic Proxies" Should Also Be Read Precisely
+## "No Dynamic Proxies" Should Also Be Read Precisely { #no-dynamic-proxies-precisely }

 Similarly: